Help Center/ Log Tank Service/ FAQs/ Consultation/ What Are the Advantages of LTS Compared with Self-built ELK Stack?

 ☆☆☆☆☆

-ELK and LTS: Provide similar keyword search functions.
+ELK and LTS: provide similar keyword search functions.

 ☆☆☆☆☆

-ELK does not provide the page for viewing real-time logs.
+ELK: does not provide the page for viewing real-time logs.

-LTS provides page for viewing real-time logs.
+LTS: provides the page for viewing real-time logs.

 Search of tens of billions of logs in seconds